 Prospective grantees must submit an application on eGOHS using quantitative data pertinent to their jurisdiction's identified traffic safety problem(s).
-The GOHS Grant Application consists of three (3) major parts:
+The GOHS Grant Application consists of the following three (3) major parts.
+The need to complete all major parts varies according to Program emphasis areas.